 “These stories draw close connections between disparate cultures, Vietnam’s changing environments, and the American and Vietnamese people who engage on a different playing field than the war which brought them together in the past.” – Midwest Book Review

-EastOver Press is proud to announce the upcoming publication of All the Rivers Flow into the Sea & Other Stories, a collection of short stories by Khanh Ha.
-The title will be released in June 2022.
+EastOver Press is proud to announce the publication of All the Rivers Flow into the Sea & Other Stories, a collection of short stories by Khanh Ha.

 From Vietnam to America, this story collection, jewel-like, evocative, and layered, brings to readers a unique sense of love and passion alongside tragedy and darker themes of peril.
 The titular story features a love affair between an unlikely duo pushing against barely surmountable cultural barriers.
 In “The Yin-Yang Market,” magical realism and the beauty of innocence abounds in deep dark places, teeming with life and danger.
 “A Mute Girl’s Yarn” tells a magical coming-of-age story like sketches in a child’s fairy book.

 Bringing together the damned, the unfit, the brave who succumb to the call of fate, All the Rivers Flow into the Sea is a great journey where redemption and human goodness arise out of violence and beauty to become part of an essential mercy.